hppRC/hpp-blog/contents/posts/google-resume-tips.md

 To read the job description look at the language it uses.
 **Writing a resume for a specific job description takes a little bit of effort, but it can really help your application stand out.**
-You can even bold and italicize keywords related to the job description to highlight your relevant skils and experience.
+You can even bold and italicize keywords related to the job description to highlight your relevant skills and experience.

 ### Good Framework to describe achievements